THEATRES AND MUSIC IN MILAN

 Smeraldo Theatre

-Started in 1940 as a hall for cinema, it was turned into a space dedicated only to theatre during 80‘, under the artistic direction of Gianmario Longoni.
+When it opened in 1940 it was solely a cinema hall, but during the 80s- under the artistic direction of Gianmario Longoni- it became a space dedicated to showcasing theatrical events.
 The Smeraldo theatre currently represents an ideal and special stage for Italian and international performances, including musicals and recitals interpreted by great actors.
 Just to mention some: Evita, A Chorus Line, Jesus Christ Superstar, West Side Story, The Phantom of the Opera, The Rocky Horror Show, Cats, Mamma Mia!.
 It gives particular attention to dance, so that we can say that artists like Moses Pendleton, David Ezralow and David Parsons are regular guests of the theatre.

 Address: Piazza XXV Aprile, 10